oracle-livelabs/apex/ai-vision-lab/intro/introduction.md

 ###Prerequisites for Building this App:

 - An Oracle Cloud Infrastructure account.
-If you don't already have an Oracle cloud account, you can signup for a 30-day free trial account.
-More about it here: https://www.oracle.com/in/cloud/free/
+If you don't have an Oracle cloud account yet, you can signup for a 30-day free trial account.
+Learn more at: https://www.oracle.com/in/cloud/free/

 - An OCI compartment.
 An Oracle Cloud account comes with two pre-configured compartments - The tenancy (root compartment) and ManagedCompartmentForPaaS (created by Oracle for Oracle Platform services)

 - The logged-in user should have the necessary privileges to create and manage Autonomous Database instances in this compartment.
 You can configure these privileges via an OCI IAM Policy

 If you are using a Free Tier account, then it is likely that you already have all the necessary privileges